PhineasPhreak/pycoin/README.md

   -n str, --name str    Define output file name. default 'markets'

   -e str [str ...], --extension str [str ...]
-                        Selects CSV, HTML and JSON output file extensions
+                        Selects CSV, HTML, JSON and XLSX output file extensions

 Status Server:
   -P, --ping            check API server status

 Coins List:
   -C, --coins_list      List all coins with id, name, and symbol.
 All the coins that show up on this /coins/list endpoint are Active coins that listed by
-                        CoinGecko team on CoinGecko.com.
+                        CoinGecko.com.
 If a coin is inactive or deactivated, it will be removed from /coins/list

 Options Markets:
   -p int, --page int    Customization of the number of pages to generate in the *.csv, do not exceed 15 for the page generation value